44th Medical Brigade: S-3 operations

-As the U.S. effort in the Republic of Vietnam has shifted to improvement and modernization of Republic of Vietnam Armed Forces (RVNAF), brigade units have become involved in on-the-job training for RVNAF units.
+As the US effort in the Republic of Vietnam has shifted to improvement and modernization of Republic of Vietnam Armed Forces (RVNAF), brigade units have become involved in on-the-job training for RVNAF units.
 The purpose of this training is to teach new skills or upgrade existing ones.
 The programs conducted are ones that are not normally available or are beyond the capabilities of the RVNAF school system.
 The following is a list of OJT programs which have been conducted by brigade units and the type of training provided: